 Sergio is the FWISD coordinator for All for Them vaccination initiative at The University of Texas Health Science Center at Houston, School of Public Health.
 His responsibilities involve being the liaison between the schools at FWISD and The University of North Texas Health Science Center Pediatric Mobile Clinic, parent and student HPV vaccine education, scheduling and coordinating the vaccine clinics and collecting data from participants at the clinics.
 Sergio has a long history at the School of Public Health.
 In the past 18 years, he has worked in many projects such as Safer Choices, Safer Choices II, Healthy Passages, and It’s Your Game… Keep it Real.
 He has covered different roles on each project including Data Collector, Supervisor and Coordinator.
 Sergio is interested in reaching out to minority communities in regards to education and health.

 The Cancer Prevention and Research Institute of Texas (CPRIT) is a state agency that funds cancer research in the state of Texas.
 It was founded to create and expedite innovation in the area of cancer research and attract, create, or expand research capabilities of public or private institutions of higher education that will promote a substantial increase of quality cancer research.
 CPRIT is the second largest public funder of cancer research in the United States.
-All for Them is funded through CPRIT grants PP170046 (2017-2021) and PP200017 (2020-2023).
+All for Them is funded through CPRIT grants PP170046 (2017-2021), PP200017 (2020-2024), and PP230033 (2023-2025).

-All for Them is also supported by Be Well™ Baytown, an initiative of The University of Texas M.D.
-Anderson Cancer Center sponsored by ExxonMobil.
+All for Them Baytown is supported by Be Well™ Baytown, an initiative of The University of Texas MD Anderson Cancer Center sponsored by ExxonMobil.

 All for Them Aldine, All for Them Crowley, and All for Them Spring are supported by The University of Texas